TanyaS08/TanyaDoesScience/content/authors/admin/_index.md

 - Visitors
 ---

-A Scientist in training who loves playing outside in the mountains and very much wants to understand why communities look the way that they do.
-In order to address the latter I've decided to further my training in (and incorporate) more computational approaches to hopefully help us to begin drawing more global patterns and conclusions.
+A Scientist in training who loves playing outside in the mountains and wants to understand why communities are structured the way that they are.
+Being the ~~maths geek~~ nerd that I am I've started dabbling in computational approaches to hopefully help us improve our understanding and to begin drawing more global patterns and conclusions.
+This of course necessitates further training and I am currently undergoing my PhD training at the {{% mention "PoisotLab" %}}, which is headed by Timothée Poisot and focuses on quantitative and computational ecology.

  A plant ecologist by inclination I can usually be found gushing about how cute a particular grass (or succulent) is, hanging off of the side of a mountain or going on bike-ventures to various coffee shops.
-When the weather forces me indoors I'm most likely spending way more time than I need to trying to automate a process that could be done in a few minutes, exercising my creative side (have to keep the scientific illustration option open 😉) or I'm trying to find new (and pretty) ways in which to visualise data and results i.e. combining my love for programming with my inner artist.
+When the weather forces me indoors I'm most likely spending way more time than I need to trying to automate a process that could be done in a few minutes, exercising my creative side (have to keep the option for scientific illustration open 😉) or I'm trying to find new (and pretty) ways in which to visualise data and results i.e. combining my love for programming with my inner artist.